giovannibussotti/GIP/docs/source/giptools/geInteraction.rst

 -----------

 The ``geInteraction`` module aims at detecting CNV genes across multiple samples and identifying gene interactions using a correlation-based network approach.
 The module loads the GIP files with the gene sequencing coverage values (.covPerGe.gz files) of all samples, then selects CNV genes.
-These are defined as the genes with a normalized coverage variation within the sample set greather than --minDelta.
+These are defined as the genes with a normalized coverage variation within the sample set greater than --minDelta.
 Next it builds a network and evaluates clusters based on the correlation computed between all CNV gene pairs.
 The heatmapType parameter has 4 options.
 If \"scaled\" values are first centered subtracting the mean gene normalized coverage across samples, then scaled dividing by the standard deviation.
 If \"log10\" values are log10 transformed.
 If \"saturated\" values are saturated at \-\-covSaturation.
 If \"flatten\" values are first subracted by the min gene normalized coverage across samples, then saturated at \-\-covSaturation.
+The latter visualization option is useful to appreciate coverage variations of genes that are highly amplified in all samples.

 Output